Module 1 > Module 2

 In this module you will learn:

-The 5 A’s for Brief Intervention
+The A3C for Brief Intervention

-Adapted from the Agency for Healthcare Research and Quality (AHRQ) Guidelines for Treating Tobacco Use
+- Adapted from the Agency for Healthcare Research and Quality (AHRQ) Guidelines for Treating Tobacco Use

-Only Takes 1 – 5 minutes to Implement
+- Only takes 1 – 5 minutes to implement

 1. ASK: Ask about Tobacco Use Every Time

-Asking about tobacco use is just as important as taking a client’s blood pressure, asking about current symptoms, or any other standard procedure used in your office or clinic.
+- Asking about tobacco use is just as important as taking a client’s blood pressure, asking about current symptoms, or any other standard procedure used in your office or clinic.

-Are you a current/former smoker?
+- Are you a current/former smoker?

-How much do you smoke?
+- How much do you smoke?

-How long have you smoked?
+- How long have you smoked?

 2. ADVISE: Urge ALL tobacco users to quit